Yutuc/technical-communications-project/README.md

 ### GitHub Version Control

 #### Why GitHub?
-__Explain why using GitHub, specifically version control, is useful and relate it to Andrew Etter's book.__

 Version control is important to documentation because as products/software changes, so does the corresponding documentation.
 Version control also makes it easy to keep our documentation up to date and enables other developers to make suggestions to improve our documentation.
 In our case, we will store our documentation in the same repository its corresponding source code.
 As Etters (2016) explains, this approach has appeal to softawre developers as the "documentation and code branches stay in sync" and "developers are more likely to contribute if they don't have to clone a separate repository".
 We will be using GitHub due to the fact that it collaborates beautifully with GitHub Pages and Jekyll.

 #### Instructions